YellowPirat/documentation/content/functional_description/Driver/driver.typ

 The driver provides the interface between the hardware CAN core and the Linux networking stack.
 The implementation follows the Linux kernel's New API (NAPI) model for network device polling.

+=== Compiling the Driver

+The compilation and loading of the YellowPirat CAN driver utilize both the Linux kernel build system and Dynamic Kernel Module Support (DKMS).
+The driver is a loadable kernel module, allowing it to be dynamically compiled and installed.
+The source files are compiled using the Linux kernel's build system via Kbuild and Makefile.
+The Kbuild file specifies which source files should be compiled, while the Makefile includes the necessary dependencies and commands to produce a .ko file, the loadable module format.

+The driver uses DKMS, a tool designed to automate the building and installation of kernel modules.
+The DKMS configuration is managed through the yp-can.dkms file, which defines the module's metadata, including its name, version, and source directory.
+Additional files, such as the rules file, provide detailed instructions for the build and installation processes.
+During installation, the postinst script invokes DKMS to compile and install the module into the kernel's module directory.
+This ensures that the driver is available for use immediately after installation.

 === Initialization

 The initialization phase is critical for establishing proper communication with the hardware.
 During initialization, the driver performs memory mapping of the hardware registers and configures the network device interface.
 Each CAN core is allocated a 4KB memory region, accessed through memory-mapped I/O.